Pedro I of Brazil: Independence or Death

 During the next few months, Pedro attempted to maintain a semblance of unity with Portugal, but the final rupture was impending.
 Aided by an able minister, José Bonifácio de Andrada, he searched for support outside Rio de Janeiro.
 The prince traveled to Minas Gerais in April and on to São Paulo in August.
 He was welcomed warmly in both Brazilian provinces, and the visits reinforced his authority.
 While returning from São Paulo, he received news sent on 7 September that the Cortes would not accept self-governance in Brazil and would punish all who disobeyed its orders.
 "Never one to eschew the most dramatic action on the immediate impulse", said Barman about the prince, he "required no more time for decision than the reading of the letters demanded."
-Pedro mounted his bay mare (Note: Of the two eyewitness accounts of 7 September 1822 that mention Prince Dom Pedro's mount, that of Father Belquior Pinheiro de Oliveira on 7 September 1826 and that of Manuel Marcondes de Oliveira e Melo (later Baron of Pindamonhangaba) on 14 April 1862, both say that it was a besta baia (bay beast) Costa 1972, Vol 295.
-In a work published in 1853 and based on an interview with another eyewitness, Colonel Antônio Leite Pereira da Gama Lobo, historian Paulo Antônio do Vale said that it was a "zaino" (bay horse) Costa 1972, Vol 295.
+Pedro mounted his bay mare (Note: Of the two eyewitness accounts of 7 September 1822 that mention Prince Dom Pedro's mount, that of Father Belquior Pinheiro de Oliveira on 7 September 1826 and that of Manuel Marcondes de Oliveira e Melo (later Baron of Pindamonhangaba) on 14 April 1862, both say that it was a besta baia (bay beast).
+In a work published in 1853 and based on an interview with another eyewitness, Colonel Antônio Leite Pereira da Gama Lobo, historian Paulo Antônio do Vale said that it was a zaino (bay horse).
 The words used, "bay beast" and "bay horse", are at first glance, both similar and confusingly vague.
 In Portuguese, as in English, a beast is any non-human animal especially a large four-footed mammal.
-However, formerly in Brazil beast also meant "mare" (a female horse) as may be seen in dictionaries published in 1946 (Freira 1946) and 1968 (Carvalho 1968), although this usage has since been discontinued except in Brazil's northeast and northern regions (Houaiss & Villar 2009).
-The use of besta to refer to a mare is still in use in Portugal (Dicionários Editora 1997).
+However, formerly in Brazil beast also meant "mare" (a female horse) as may be seen in dictionaries published in 1946 and 1968, although this usage has since been discontinued except in Brazil's northeast and northern regions.
+The use of besta to refer to a mare is still in use in Portugal.
 Thus, the description of a "bay horse" with non-defined sex and "bay beast (mare)" do in fact coincide.
-Two of Pedro's biographers, Pedro Calmon (Calmon 1975) and Neill Macaulay (Macaulay 1986) have identified his horse as a bay mare.
-Pedro, who was an outstanding horseman and making an average of 108 kilometers per day, was able to ride this animal from the city of São Paulo back to the capital of Rio de Janeiro in just five days, leaving his guard and his entourage far behind Costa 1972, Vol 295.
-Francisco Gomes da Silva, "the Buffoon", the second person to arrive, lagged behind the Prince by some eight hours Costa 1972, Vol 295.) and, in front of his entourage and his Guard of Honor, said: Friends, the Portuguese Cortes wished to enslave and persecute us.
+Two of Pedro's biographers, Pedro Calmon and Neill Macaulay have identified his horse as a bay mare.
+Pedro, who was an outstanding horseman and making an average of 108 km per day, was able to ride this animal from the city of São Paulo back to the capital of Rio de Janeiro in just five days, leaving his guard and his entourage far behind.
+Francisco Gomes da Silva, "the Buffoon", the second person to arrive, lagged behind the Prince by some eight hours.) and, in front of his entourage and his Guard of Honor, said:

+Friends, the Portuguese Cortes wished to enslave and persecute us.
 As of today our bonds are ended.
 By my blood, by my honor, by my God, I swear to bring about the independence of Brazil.
 Brazilians, let our watchword from this day forth be 'Independence or Death!'